 The Sacrament of Reconciliation is offered for the first time to children who are at least in second grade and are enrolled in our school, or have been in our faith formation program, Catechesis of the Good Shepherd, for one full year.
 Preparation is provided through both CGS and the school.

 Call the parish office at (414) 258-2604 with questions and for more details on the process.

-Helpful information to introduce or re-introduce you to the sacrament is available here.
+Follow the link below for helpful information to introduce or re-introduce you to the Sacrament of Reconciliation.